 705 N Alfred St., West Hollywood

-Regulars have always loved Alfred’s coffee shops for their design-conscious interiors, but their tea room (around the corner from Moon Juice on Melrose Place) is downright indulgent, aesthetically speaking.
-The teensy space is tiled floor-to-cieling in a soothing, feminine millennial pink, with gold finishes and one of Alfred’s signature cheeky neon signs, explaining “tea, yes, you, maybe!”
-The menu here specializes in tea; in addition to matcha (which you get at any Alfred location), there’s a lengthy list of loose leaf and several flavors of boba, which are made from scratch.
+Regulars have always loved Alfred’s coffee shops for their design-conscious interiors, but the tea room (around the corner from Moon Juice on Melrose Place) is downright indulgent, aesthetically speaking.
+The teensy space is tiled floor-to-ceiling in a soothing, feminine millennial pink, with gold finishes and one of Alfred’s signature cheeky neon signs, explaining “tea, yes! you, maybe!”
+The menu here specializes in tea; in addition to matcha (which you get at any Alfred location), there’s a lengthy list of loose-leaf and several flavors of boba, which are made from scratch.
 P.S.
 Coffee junkies, don’t panic, the original location with a full coffee menu is just across the street.